mishrasuyash-strat/mishrasuyash-strat.github.io/about.md

 ## In industry

-I'm a senior AI product leader at Roche in Zürich, where I own an enterprise generative-AI programme and lead a cross-functional team of thirty-plus engineers and business stakeholders.
-The flagship is **Content AI Studio** — a platform that takes modular, compliant healthcare content from analysis through build and circulation end to end.
+I'm a senior AI product leader at Roche in Zürich, where I am part of enterprise generative-AI programme and lead a cross-functional team to drive innovation and scalibility of AI solution.
+The flagship is **Intelligent Content Hub** — a platform that takes modular, compliant healthcare content from analysis through build and circulation end to end.
 In production it has roughly halved content production time and cut cost by more than 60%, alongside markedly faster